bakdata/faust-large-message-serializer/README.md

 # Declare the serializers
-credentials = { # you can also leave the fields empty for the AWS Credential Chain
+credentials = { # you can also leave the fields empty in order to use the default AWS credential chain
     's3backed.access.key': 'access_key',
     's3backed.secret.key': 'secret_key'
 }